 FOR INTERMEDIATE PLAYERS

 If you can spend more, things get more interesting!
 There are quite a few Jazz-style drum-kits which are compact and cheaper, but can of course be used for rock'n'roll... after all, all of the early rock drummers (including the Rolling Stones' Charlie Watts and Cream's Ginger Baker) were originally Jazz drummers!
 Jazz kits are really not powerful or big enough for loud, heavy rock, but can be good for indie bands - at a quite affordable price!
+The Mapex Tornado, Storm, Horizon and Mars series make great kits for teens, as do the Yamaha Rydeen series.

 FOR EXPERIENCED DRUMMERS